ian-moore/PS-Watermark/README.md

 Simply copy Watermark.js or Watermark.min.js into your script to have access.
 View Demo.jsx for sample use.

-Zip Archive of all files available here: (coming soon)
+Zip Archive of all files available here: http://ian-moore.net/files/PS-Watermark.zip

 ### To use the demo

     1. Create a folder of only images, at least medium sized photos for best results.
 	   Use as many or as few images as you would like to try.

     2. Create another empty folder to easily locate the saved images after processing.